aschey/stream-download-rs/CONTRIBUTING.md

 See [here](https://github.com/rust-lang/rust-analyzer/issues/3627).
 If you're using the command line, you can run `cargo +nightly fmt`.
 If you install the git hooks, these are checked before commit.

+## Required Dev Packages

+Tests have a transient dependency on the `alsa-sys` crate.
+That crate needs the `libasound2-dev` package installed on Debian based systems.